leandrosimoes/my-useful-codes/LANGUAGES/VBNET/codes.md

     End Property

     Public Property errors As New List(Of BaseErrorModel)() End Class

+'This is the error model
+Public Class BaseErrorModel
+    Public Property Message As String
+End Class

 'This function get all ModelStateDictionary errors and put them on my BaseReturnModel